deadmanoz/boss-2025-playground/notes/5-battle-of-galen-erso.md

 ## Interacting with Kubernetes pods

-Despite lots of experience with Docker - in my previous life we used Docker/Docker Compose to deploy the dozen or so services that made up our product onto fixed (non-scalable) on-premise hardware - I have never had any reason to use Kubernetes before (despite engineers often pushing to make the switch for often arbitary reasons).
+Despite lots of experience with Docker - in my previous life we used Docker/Docker Compose to deploy the dozen or so services that made up our product onto fixed (non-scalable) on-premise hardware - I have never had any reason to use Kubernetes before (despite engineers often pushing to make the switch for often arbitrary reasons).

-So for my own benefit, and maybe those that follow, here's some of the basics of using Kubernetes with warnet and the BOSS 2025 cluster.
+So for my own benefit, and maybe those that follow, here's some of the basics of using Kubernetes with Warnet and the BOSS 2025 cluster.